-That said, it’s easy to be too scared of risk, and they can usually be mitigated with a good plan Z. We talk about how to do that in the career planning article.
+That said, it’s easy to be too scared of risks, and they can usually be mitigated with a good plan Z. We talk about how to do that in the career planning article.

 We’ve made a table you can use to score each of your options.

-You can see a filled in example by Peter here.
+You can see an example (filled in by Peter) here.

 “I relied heavily on research done by 80,000 Hours to inform my decision.”